 Tourism also creates many new jobs, as local people start their own businesses in the tourist industry, and hire locally.
 The secondary effects aren’t as obvious, but local produce growers, for example, benefit due to the increased need for what they grow or sell.

 One of the most important benefits of tourism is the construction and improvement of local infrastructure.
-The increased spending helps local communities improve the conditions of their roads, parks, community areas, schools and hospitals.
+The increased spending helps local communities improve the conditions of their roads, parks, community areas, schools, and hospitals.

+The importance of the tourism industry extends to social advantages as well.
 Tourism creates a source of pride for local communities and their traditions.
 Tourists want to experience the “real” side of a country, and that allows locals to showcase their traditions and keep them alive in an ever-changing world.

 These businesses, in turn, support local environments by adding an environmental twist to their packages, which then helps protect these areas.
 These practices encourage visitors to respect the areas they are in.

 Tourism, especially in developing economies and countries, allows entrepreneurs to develop new businesses and products.
 These opportunities would usually not be viable if they relied on the local communities alone.

 The money that tourists bring in allows businesses to grow quickly.
 Especially if they offer a unique service or product that fulfills a tourist’s needs.
 Which, once again, may not apply to local communities.